jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 bubbleSort([3,2,1])
 ```

+:question: - Based on the output does anything stand out that has you thinking about improving the code?

+#### Things That Stand Out
-Although this solution works but a few things stand out.
+Although this solution works there are a few things stand out.

 - it tries to sort an element that isn't there (undefined)
 - it continues to sort all values even though the ones at the end are in the right position